laravel-shift/blueprint-docs/source/docs/controller-statements.md

 resource: paginate:users
 ```

-When the template does not exist, Blueprint will generate the Blade template for the view.

 #### respond {#respond-statement}
 Generates a response which returns the given value.
 If the value is an integer, Blueprint will generate the proper `response()` statement using the value as the status code.
 Otherwise, the value will be used as the name of the variable to return.